Saikou Ceesay

-Saikou Ceesay (born 8 April 2000) is a Gambian professional footballer who plays as a striker for Manila Digger in the Philippines Football League.
+Saikouba Ceesay (born 8 April 2000) is a Gambian professional footballer who plays as a striker for Manila Digger in the Philippines Football League.

 Club career

 Gambia Armed Forces

 As a teenager, Ceesay played for Gambian lower division club Brikama United.
 In 2016, he scored to help them get promoted to the GFA League First Division.
 He would play for the team again in 2022.

 In 2017, he signed for Gambia Armed Forces in the same league, where he stayed there for 5 seasons until 2022.
 In 2021, he won the golden boot in the Gambian First Division, scoring 13 goals.

 BK Milan

 In 2022, Ceesay transferred to BK Milan, a side in the Gambian second division.
 He was also subsequently loaned out to Guédiawaye FC of the Senegal Ligue 1 a year later in 2023, scoring his first goal against Stade de Mbour.
 His team would finish that season in 4th, with Ceesay returning to Milan at the season's end.